falke327/falk/README.md

 ## Contributing

-This project welcomes contributors.
-If you're interested in robotics, Python, microcontrollers, or embedded systems, feel free to open issues, submit code, or provide feedback.
+If you're interested in robotics, Python, microcontrollers, or embedded systems, you are welcome to get in contact with me, about your project as well, feel free to submit code, or provide feedback.

 ---